arcjet/examples/examples/firebase-functions/README.md

 npm run dev
 ```

+Firebase may prompt you to login; follow the instructions in the terminal.

 Firebase will print the local URL of both the emulator UI and the function
 iteself.
 The function URL should end with `/arcjetExample`.